HkiPythonWorkshops/Workshops/ws3/tasks.md

 requests.get("http://www.reddit.com/r/python/top.json", params=payload).json()
 ```

-e.g. try to parse all titles from the json response
+Reddit exercise:  parse all 'titles' from the json response.
+You can see the json-response in browser [here](http://www.reddit.com/r/python/top.json) (you need to have user-account to reddit for this to work)